MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 4. In the **Edit sign-in status** flyout, verify that Block the user from signing in is selected, select **Save** and then **Close**.

-Sign in blocking can be used to block Room and Equipment mailboxes.
+Sign-in blocking can be used to block room and equipment mailboxes.
 For instructions on how to block sign-in for accounts using Azure AD PowerShell (including many accounts at the same time), see [Block user accounts with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/block-user-accounts-with-office-365-powershell).

 ## Allow everyone to see the Sent email (the replies)